akkassingh/ideaflow/client/src/assets/README.md

 #### Basic CRUD

-- create jobs array where each item is an object with following properties id, company, position
+- create proposals array where each item is an object with following properties id, company, position
 - create routes to handle - create, read, update and delete functionalities

-#### Get All Jobs
+#### Get All proposals

 [Nanoid](https://www.npmjs.com/package/nanoid)